by Jack Johnson

 Can offer quick cosmetic effects but may not deeply nourish the skin over time

-Research on Tallow’s Efficacy
+Research on Beef Tallow’s Efficacy

 Though large-scale clinical trials on “beef tallow for skin” remain limited, early studies and anecdotal evidence point to tallow’s potential for: